FurkanAtass/Scalable-ML-Inference-Eks/README.md

 # TODO
-remove the single nat gateway which may prevent the pods that has pending state make prometheus ui reachable from outside the kubectl port-forward
+remove the single nat gateway which may prevent the pods that has pending state make prometheus ui reachable from outside the kubectl port-forward make the access policies from terraform terraform destroy not working

 add auth to endpoint
-maybe deploy the cluster to aws ecr make load tests more node scaling test terraform destroy not working make the access policies from terraform
+maybe deploy the cluster to aws ecr make load tests more node scaling test add the iam user name to variables make the loadbalancers to assecible by terraform (determine loadbalancers)